 Implementation of a Mediterranean Diet Program for Overweight or Obese Pregnant Women in a Low-resource Clinical Setting (MedDiet)

-The purpose of this research is to compare two healthy diet styles during pregnancy.
-Sixty pregnant women between 8 and 16 weeks will participate.
-Participates will be randomly assigned (like flipping a coin) to either receive routine healthy diet advice and counseling, or to receive advice and counseling for the Mediterranean style diet.
+The purpose of this Pilot randomized clinical Trial is to compare two healthy diet styles during pregnancy.
+Patients between 8 and 16 weeks of gestation who agree to participate will be randomly assigned (like flipping a coin) to either receive routine healthy diet advice and counseling, or to receive advice and counseling for the Mediterranean style diet.
 Our current routine healthy diet program follows the recommendations provided by the American College of Obstetricians and Gynecologists (ACOG).
 It recommends the consumption of grains, fruits, vegetables, protein foods, and dairy foods during pregnancy.
 The Mediterranean diet (MedDiet) is a well-known healthy diet that consists of a large amount of plant-based foods such as fruits, vegetables, beans, and nuts with olive oil as the principal source of fat.
 Dairy, fish, and poultry are consumed in moderation and red meat only eaten occasionally.
-Throughout their pregnancy, participants will receive free food and be assessed to determine how will they are following to the diet plan they were randomized to.
+Throughout their pregnancy, participants will receive free food and be assessed to determine adherence to the diet and receive counseling to reinforce diet recommendations.

 Study Overview